Skip to main content

 Unsecured Loan:

-A non-secured loan is one in which the borrower does not provide any tangible or intangible assets as guarantee against the loan amount.
-Unsecured loans are a risk for a bank since they will have to bear disadvantages that come with loan forfeiture.
-For borrowers this kind of a loan might seem advantageous, but in comparison with secured loans, unsecured loans will not have many features, flexibility, or might not provide sufficient enough coverage.
-Nevertheless few public banks, many private banks, and NBFCs do offer unsecured educational loans.
-For unsecured loans private banks are a better bet, since they generally offer lower interest rates, lower than NBFCs.
+A non-secured loan is one in which the borrower does not provide any tangible or intangible assets as a guarantee against the loan amount.
+Unsecured loans are a risk for the bank since they will have to bear the consequences of the unforeseen circumstances that come with loan forfeiture.

 Read Now!